 Replace it: Buy kitchen sponges.

 7. Toilet brushes

 Perhaps the most disagreeable job around the house is cleaning toilets.

 When someone has an illness, that can make the task even more unpleasant but necessary.
-For example, a toilet brush used after someone in your household has had a gastrointestinal illness should be tossed it out immediately and replaced, biology professor Elizabeth Scott, co-director of Simmons University’s Center for Hygiene and Health in Home and Community, tells NBC News Digital’s site Better.
+For example, a toilet brush used after someone in your household has had a gastrointestinal illness should be tossed it out immediately and replaced, biology professor Elizabeth Scott, co-director of Simmons University’s Center for Hygiene and Health in Home and Community, tells the NBC News Better by Today site.

 Buy a spare brush or two so you can switch them out quickly.